 GMPV Geochemistry, Mineralogy, Petrology & Volcanology

-The 2019 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Mahyra Tedeschi for the poster/PICO entitled:
+The 2019 Outstanding Student Poster and PICO (OSPP) Award is awarded to Mahyra Tedeschi for the poster/PICO entitled:

 Petrochronology of UHT garnet-free granulites: Linking zircon geochemistry to metamorphic reactions (Tedeschi, M.; Peters, D.; Moraes, R.; Pedrosa-Soares, A.)